Last Updated on October 27, 2023 by Sorin Petroj

 For friendly matches, to determine who serves first, one player can hide the ball in one hand under the table, and the other guesses which hand it’s in.

 Table tennis players play matches as singles, doubles, or mixed doubles.

 According to Official ITTF rules, table tennis players must perform service with an open hand, and the ball should be thrown upright at least 16 cm.

-Additionally, the opponent needs to have a clear view of the paddle during its contact with the ball, so the server cannot hide the serve with their body or another hand.
+Additionally, the opponent must have a clear view of the paddle during contact with the ball, so the server cannot hide the serve with their body or another hand.
 This, of course, also applies to doubles.